omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 When deleting database: delete db and migrations.
 Run: makemigrations. migrate. createsuperuser. movements_list. mainsite_workouts.

-# Run update_instance_dates every day
+# Run update_instance_dates and update_instance_hidden every day

+# check all history files from the past few days when you download at work!

-## 6/22/19
+## 6/23/19
 (uploaded at home)
+- movements_list.py
+- created update_instance_hidden.py
+- models.py (requires make migrations)
 - views.py
+- urls.py
 - forms.py
+- changed name of add_workout_from_list_to_athletes.html to add_workout_to_athletes
+- workout_list.html
+- workout_detail.html
+- create_workout.html-
+- user_page.html
+- workoutinstance_detail.html
-- create_workout.html
+- created hide_instance.html

-## functionality completed on 6/22/19:
+## functionality completed on 6/23/19
+- added assigned_by_coach field to workoutinstance
+- changed name of add_workout_from_list_to_athletes to add_workout_to_athletes
+- mark workout as assigned_by_coach on creation
-- create add workout to group functionality on all necessary pages
+- add button for add workout to athletes to workout_detail.html
-- add an indicator on the user_page and instance_detail to show if a workout has been edited from the base workout in database
-  - actually did this awhile ago
+  - can copy from workout_list.html
+- add is_hidden and date_to_unhide fields to workoutinstance
+- added functionality to hide workouts from athletes.
+  - if is hidden = true, workout shows as Workout ???
+  - coaches can always see their athletes workout details
+  - can unhide workout from instance detail page
-- add login to index page.
+- add hide button to workouts
-  - done awhile ago
-- create workout now properly defaults to self if coach and no athletes or groups have been chosen
+  - create view, template, form, url
+  - select what date to hide the workout until

 #### Notes:
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)